 - Select “Google” in User and Account and tap on Legacy Settings.
 Here, turn on “Allow Apps to Find Accounts.”

-Install AuroraStore to download and install Google Apps on Huawei phone running on EMUI 13.1
+Install AuroraStore to download and install Google Apps on a Huawei phone running on EMUI 13.1

-- Now, the next step is to download Google Apps and Services from Aurora Store.
+- Now, the next step is to download Google Apps and Services from the Aurora Store.

 - Go to the AuroraOSS website and download the AuroraStore APK (stable).